-- Use a deep dish baking dish for this casserole to prevent overflowing.
+- It's important to use a deep dish baking dish for this casserole to prevent it from overflowing.

 - Since this is assembled the night before, the baking time is based on a cold casserole.
 The time can easily be adjusted depending on how cold it is.
 If time allows, leave on the counter for 15 minutes to warm just a bit before baking.

-- Allow the frozen rounds of yeast roll dough to thaw on the counter for 15-20 minutes and then quarter each one using a sharp knife.
+- Please note, the rolls used in this recipe are unbaked rounds of yeast dough.
+Allow the frozen rounds of yeast roll dough to thaw on the counter for 15-20 minutes and then quarter each one using a sharp knife.